Estate Planning · Advance Directives

 A healthcare power of attorney and living will together ensure that the right person has authority and that your own instructions are on record.
 Call 412-351-4422 or schedule a consultation to have these documents prepared correctly.

-The Healthcare Power of Attorney — A Limited Durable Power of Attorney
+The Healthcare Power of Attorney: A Limited Durable Power of Attorney

-A healthcare power of attorney is a specific type of durable power of attorney — one that is limited to healthcare decisions.
-It designates a healthcare agent who has authority to make medical decisions on your behalf when you are unable to make or communicate those decisions yourself.
-Unlike a general financial power of attorney, which addresses property and financial matters, the healthcare power of attorney is narrowly scoped to decisions about your medical care, treatment, and personal wellbeing.
+A healthcare power of attorney is a specific type of durable power of attorney limited to healthcare decisions.
+It designates a healthcare agent who has authority to make medical decisions on the principal’s behalf when the principal is unable to make or communicate those decisions.
+Unlike a general financial power of attorney, which addresses property and financial matters, the healthcare power of attorney is narrowly scoped to decisions about medical care, treatment, and personal wellbeing.
+The “durable” designation means the document remains effective even if the principal becomes incapacitated, which is precisely when it is needed.
+A non-durable power of attorney terminates upon the principal’s incapacity and would be useless for healthcare decisions.
+The healthcare agent’s authority is broad under Pennsylvania law.
+A healthcare agent can consent to or refuse medical treatment, make decisions about surgery and hospitalization, authorize pain management and palliative care, arrange for nursing home placement, access medical records, and make decisions about organ donation, subject to any limitations the principal specifies in the document itself.

+The agent is required to act in accordance with the principal’s known wishes and, where the principal’s wishes are not known, in the principal’s best interest.
 Choosing the right healthcare agent matters as much as having the document.
-The agent should be someone who knows your values, is capable of making difficult decisions under pressure, and is willing to advocate for your wishes even when other family members disagree.
+The agent should be someone who knows the principal’s values, is capable of making difficult decisions under pressure, and is willing to advocate for the principal’s wishes even when other family members disagree.

-The Living Will — Your Declaration About End-of-Life Care
+The Living Will: Your Declaration About End-of-Life Care

 The Distinction Between a Healthcare POA and a Living Will

 A healthcare POA without a living will leaves more discretion to the agent.
-A living will without a healthcare POA provides instructions but designates no one to implement them — and no one to navigate the situations a living will does not anticipate.
+A living will without a healthcare POA provides instructions but designates no one to implement them and no one to navigate the situations a living will does not anticipate.
 The two documents are most effective when used together.

 How These Instruments Differ from a Financial Power of Attorney

-A general durable power of attorney addresses financial matters — banking, real estate, taxes, investments, and business transactions.
+A general durable power of attorney addresses financial matters: banking, real estate, taxes, investments, and business transactions.
 A healthcare power of attorney is a separate instrument that addresses medical decisions only.
 In practice, most Pennsylvania estate plans treat these as separate documents with separate agents, because the skills and judgment required to manage finances are often different from those required to make medical decisions under pressure.

-A complete estate plan typically includes both a financial power of attorney and a healthcare directive, along with a will and — where appropriate — a trust.
+A complete estate plan typically includes both a financial power of attorney and a healthcare directive, along with a will and, where appropriate, a trust.
 For guidance on financial powers of attorney, see our page on power of attorney in Pennsylvania.

 What Happens When the Documents Conflict

-When a healthcare POA and a living will contain inconsistent instructions — or when the agent’s decision conflicts with what the living will states — Pennsylvania law generally gives priority to the more specific and more recent expression of the principal’s wishes.
+When a healthcare POA and a living will contain inconsistent instructions, or when the agent’s decision conflicts with what the living will states, Pennsylvania law generally gives priority to the more specific and more recent expression of the principal’s wishes.
 In practice, a well-drafted healthcare POA typically grants the agent authority to override the living will in specific circumstances, such as when advances in medical treatment have changed what the principal would have wanted.

 Conflicts most commonly arise when the living will was executed years before and medical circumstances have changed, or when family members pressure the agent to act contrary to the principal’s documented wishes.
 A clearly written document that anticipates common conflicts and provides explicit guidance to the agent reduces these disputes.